 How will I be taught?

 Typically, Writing Short Fiction for Publication and Writing Novels for Publication are taught by nine weekly two-hour seminars and two-hour workshops; and Getting Published is taught by five weekly two-hour seminars and two-hour workshops.
 One-to-one tutorials are also available.
-For The Writing Project (the final module), you will work one-to-one with a supervisor.
+For The Writing Project, you will work one-to-one with a supervisor.

 The total workload, including reading, preparation, seminars, workshops, tutorials, research, and writing, is approximately 37.5 hours per week.